 Space is important to homeowners in the UK.
 As a result, many people are looking at different ways in which they can create more space around their home.
-One such way is by gettng your Boiler installation in the loft.
+One such way is by getting your Boiler installation in the loft.
 Alternatively, you could have a brand new one installed up in the loft space from the outset.

-It’s important that you choose a Gas Safe registered engineer to carry out the work.
+The loft should have good lighting, a ladder to gain access and a guard rail for safety.
+Electric, gas and water isolation points are also a requirement.
+It’s important that you choose a Gas Safe registered engineer to carry out the work and replace systems.
 The cost will vary depending on your existing system and the services you require.
 With warm.co.uk we only use recommended boiler installers who are hugely competitive on price and we use only fully qualified and professional Gas Safe registered engineers to carry out the work.

 By moving your boiler from the warmth of your main living area to the loft, you need to consider the fact that it might be affected by extreme temperatures – both hot and cold.

 Meanwhile, in the summer months, the loft space could become the hottest space in your home as heat rises.
 Consider ways in which you can regulate the heat and keep the loft at a cooler temperature.
 In the loft, your boiler is suddenly further away from hot water outlets, such as kitchen and bathroom taps.
 So performance could be an issue and worth considering.
-Its important you speak to our experts and find out more on 0800 311 8990.
+It’s important you speak to our experts and find out more on 0800 311 8990.